Free Registration for IIDE's Digital Marketing 101 Masterclass ends in

 The Marketing Mix of Cadbury includes 4Ps (Product, Price, Place, Promotion).
 There are different marketing strategies like product/service innovation, marketing investment, customer experience, etc. which have helped the brand to grow more.

-Wondering how does Cadbury use marketing mix?
+Wondering how Cadbury uses a marketing mix?
 Let’s dive right into it.

 1. Product Mix of Cadbury